 The RT Calculator is an optional replacement for the custom project process for Option 1 utility-owned equipment and covers retrofit re-conductor measures and new and retrofit power transformer replacement measures.
-Effective April 1, 2021, Option 1 customers must use the optional RT Calculator version 1.1 to report re-conductor, substation power and distribution transformers of all sizes, and both single and three phase types.
-BPA will retire the RT Calculator version 1.0 on April 1, 2021.
 Option 2 customers must use the Option 2 custom project calculator.